PTT online courses are categorised by one of three levels according to the depth of treatment they provide:

 Level 1: Introductory:

-PTT Introductory courses are designed for those with no previous experience or knowledge of telecommunications.
-These courses either provide an overview of a telecommunications subject or discuss the fundamentals of electronic communications.
-The study of general science at secondary (high) school is an adequate starting point for PTT Introductory courses.
+PTT Introductory courses are designed for those with no previous experience or knowledge of digital technology.
+These courses provide an overview of telecommunications or discuss the fundamentals of electronic communications and ICT.
+The study of general science at secondary (high) school is a typical pre-requisite for PTT Introductory courses.

-PTT Introductory courses are suitable for those joining the telecommunications sector particularly as part of an apprenticeship programme.
+PTT Introductory courses are suitable for those joining the ICT sector particularly those in an apprenticeship programme.

 Level 2: Intermediate:

-PTT Intermediate courses are designed for technicians and engineers requiring an understanding of a certain aspect of telecommunications.
-Those planning to study an Intermediate course should have an understanding of the basic principles of electronic communications.
+PTT Intermediate courses are designed for technicians and engineers requiring an understanding of a certain aspect of digital technology.
+Those planning to study an Intermediate course should understand the basic principles of computing or electronic communications.

 Level 3: Advanced:

-PTT Advanced courses are designed for those who require an in-depth treatment of a certain aspect of telecommunications.
+PTT Advanced courses are designed for those who require an in-depth treatment of a certain aspect of digital technology.
 Such courses are suitable for system designers as well as those who will be responsible for the maintenance of the system described in the course.

-Those planning to study a PTT Advanced course should have an understanding of the telecommunications principles which underpin the operation of the type of telecommunications system described in the course.
+Those planning to study a PTT Advanced course should have a background in ICT or telecommunications, and an understanding of the fundamentals and principles of the type digital technology system described in the course.